AliSaadatV/daily_genomics/README.md

-This repository contains various small codes, which could be used in routine genomics analysis.
+This repository contains multiple short code, which could be used in routine genomics analysis.